 It's important to do your research on the different plans that are available and choose which one is best for your child and family.
 As a general rule of thumb, it's best to start with the simplest and cheapest phone and plan.

+No matter their age, teen, tween, or younger children need to be aware of phone safety.
 The first step to protecting your child is making sure that they know about the dangers that exist out there.

+Most people add a child to their existing data plan.
+It is easy to use a family link to connect phones, track mobile phone use, and monitor the child's usage and location.
 If you've decided to get your child a simple phone with only text and call capabilities, make sure that they know:

 Set healthy limits for your children and encourage them by following some of the same rules you set for them.